SusanZMartin/Getting-and-Cleaning-Data-Course/Codebook.md

 *"Features are normalized and bounded within [-1,1]".
 (9, p2)

 **Three dimensional magnitude variables were produced using the Euclidean norm.
 Variables in the frequency domain (indicated by a lower case f as the first character in the variable name) were produced by applying a Fast Fourier Transform.
-My understanding of the actual definitions of these variables is superficial but informed by a variety of readings (3-4,8-9,10)
+Finally note that the normalization of all variables means that the 66 numeric variables are 'unitless'.
+(10) My understanding of the actual definitions of these variables is superficial but informed by a variety of readings (3-4,8-9,11)

 ## References